Creating an Organization that Embraces Equity, Inclusion, and Supports an Anti-Racist Vision for the American Theater.

 On this journey, we will stumble and we will fall short of expectations at times.
 But we will persevere and stand firm in our commitment to shaping a future for WHAT, and indeed the American theater, that changes the prevailing narrative, that amplifies BIPOC voices and experiences, that ends systemic inequality, and actively promotes a culture of equity, inclusivity, and an anti-racist vision.

-Wellfleet Harbor Actors Theater acknowledges that it resides and operates the traditional and ancestral land of the Wôpanâak (or Wampanoag), known as the People of the First Light, and the Nauset tribes.
+Wellfleet Harbor Actors Theater acknowledges that it resides and operates on the traditional and ancestral land of the Wôpanâak (or Wampanoag), known as the People of the First Light, and the Nauset tribes.
 While the Nauset tribe is no more, their heritage lives on in the Mashpee Wampanoag tribe, who were re-acknowledged as a federally recognized tribe in 2007.

 WHAT accepts that this acknowledgement is just a tiny step in the journey to reckon with the effects of the colonial past in this reegion.
 We remain committed to learning more of our past, and being an active ally in the present.

-To learn more about the Mashpee Wampanoag tribe, please visit https://mashpeewampanoagtribe-nsn.gov
+To learn more about the Mashpee Wampanoag, please visit https://mashpeewampanoagtribe-nsn.gov

 WHAT acknowledges that much of this nation was built by the labor and at the expense of forcibly enslaved Black and African diasporic peoples.
 We acknowledge that this system of abuse and oppression echoes forward and affects our system today.
 We are indebted to the labor and unwilling sacrifice of those whose freedom was denied them; and acknowledge the tremors of that violence throughout the generations and the resulting impact and generational trauma still felt and witnessed today.